- Chart

 Bid-Ask Spread

-The bid-ask spread is typically tight, indicating good liquidity and low trading costs.
+The bid-ask spread for the ETF is typically narrow, reflecting efficient market pricing and relatively low trading costs.

 Market Dynamics